Not All Leaders Know the Strategy Questions to Minimize Confusion

 A Clear Strategy is Good

-The best leaders begin by creating a business strategy that outlines clear and compelling choices about what actions to take and where to “play.”
+The best leaders begin by creating a clear business strategy that outlines clear and compelling choices about what actions to take and where to “play.”
 The goal is to create a strategy that is:

 Creating strategic clarity and commitment is neither simple nor easy.